darwinbecker/wordle/README.md

 ### How to play
 To play the game simply type on your `keyboard` or use the keyboard displayed in the browser to enter a letter.
 You can type up to 5 letters and sumbit your answer by pressing `enter` on your keyboard.
+Typos or any spelling mistakes can be corrected by pressing `backspace`.
+Note: Once submitted, you cannot go back and change your answer!
 After every guess, each letter is marked as either green, yellow or gray:
 - green indicates that letter is correct and in the correct position
 - yellow means it is in the answer but not in the right position